jimdavis1/iSENTRY/PATRIC_Metadata/README.md

 |intestine|intestine|gastrointestinal tract||clinical|
 |intestine of patients with crohn's disease|intestine|gastrointestinal tract|chrons disease|clinical|

 These ontologies are obviously a work in progress.
 They are intended to be as simple as possible and to yeild the most predictive power.
-In this regard, the body site data still requires the most work  because the body sites are currently least predicitive and also not deliniated in a way that offers good predictive power.
+In this regard, the body site data still requires the most work because these models are still our weakest ones.

+Overall out of the 321,355 genomes:

+    114,622 genomes have a host
+    	90,164 are human
+    30,705 genomes have a classifiable environment
+    62,752 genomes have a body site